-Abdominal Emergencies: -itis
+-itis

-- If the patient's history, clinical examination and the laboratory results indicate an abdominal inflammation there are many differential diagnoses to be considered, the location of the pain gives important information, see fig.22 and table 3 - In an acute setting a CT abdomen in portal venous phase is the imaging protocol of choice - Important CT findings are such as free fluid, stranding of the abdominal fat tissue, wall thickening of bowel/ bladder/ gallbladder, will lead you to the organ inflamed, fig. 23.
+- If the patient's history, clinical examination and the laboratory results indicate an abdominal inflammation there are many differential diagnoses to be considered, the location of the pain gives important information, see fig. 22 and table 3. - In an acute setting a CT of the abdomen in the portal venous phase is the imaging protocol of choice. - Important CT findings are such as free fluid, stranding of the abdominal fat tissue, wall thickening of bowel/ bladder/ gallbladder, will lead you to the organ inflamed, fig. 23.

-Fig. 23.
 Patient presented with severe lower right abdominal pain, fever and elevated inflammation parameters.